-8 Using biomass to produce heat, electricity and transport fuels (bioenergy) instead of coal, oil, and 9 natural gas can reduce GHG emissions.
-Combining biomass conversion technologies with systems 10 that capture CO2 and inject it into geological formations (bioenergy with carbon dioxide capture and 11 storage (BECCS)) can deliver net negative emissions.
-The net climate effects of bioenergy and 12 BECCS depend on the magnitude of bioenergy supply chain emissions and land/climate interactions, 13 described further below.
+9 Using biomass to produce heat, electricity and transport fuels (bioenergy) instead of coal, oil, and

-Biomass in 2013 contributed ~60 EJ (10%) to global primary energy (WBA 2016).
-In 2011, the 14 IPCC Special Report on Renewable Energy Sources concluded that biomass supply for energy could 15 16 reach 100-300 EJ yr-1 by 2050 with the caveat that the technical potential cannot be determined 17 precisely while societal preferences are unclear; that deployment depends on "factors that are 18 inherently uncertain"; and that biomass use could evolve in a "sustainable" or "unsustainable" way 19 depending on the governance context (IPCC, 2011).
-The IPCC WGIII AR5 report noted, in addition, that high deployment levels would require extensive use of technologies able to convert 20 lignocellulosic biomass such as forest wood, agricultural residues, and lignocellulosic crops.
-The 21 22 SR15 noted that high levels of bioenergy deployment may result in adverse side-effects for food 23 security, ecosystems, biodiversity, water use, and nutrients (de Coninck et al. 2018).

-24 Although estimates of potential are uncertain, there is high confidence that the most important factors 25 determining future biomass supply are land availability and land productivity.
-These factors are in turn determined by competing uses of land and a myriad of environmental and economic 26 27 considerations (Dornburg et al. 2010; Batidzirai et al. 2012; Erb et al. 2012; Slade 2014, Searle and 28 Malins 2014).
-Overlaying estimates of technical potential with such considerations invariably results 29 in a smaller estimate.
-Recent studies that have attempted to do this estimate that 50-244 EJ biomass could be produced on 0.1-13 Mkm (Fuss et al. 2018a; Schueler et al. 2016; Searle and Malins 2014; 30 31 IPCC SR15; Wu et al. 2019; Heck et al. 2018; de Coninck et al. 2018).
-While preferences concerning 32 economic, social and environmental objectives vary geographically and over time, studies commonly 33 estimate "sustainable" potentials by introducing restrictions intended to protect environmental values 34 and avoid negative effects on poor and vulnerable segments in societies.

-Estimates of global geological CO2 storage capacity are large - ranging from 1680 GtCO2 to 24000 GtCO2 (McCollum et al. 2014) - however the potential of BECCS may be significantly constrained by socio-political and technical and geographical considerations, including limits to knowledge and experience (Chapter 6, 7).
+- natural gas can reduce GHG emissions.
+Combining biomass conversion technologies with systems - that capture CO2 and inject it into geological formations (bioenergy with carbon dioxide capture and - storage (BECCS)) can deliver net negative emissions.
+The net climate effects of bioenergy and - 13 BECCS depend on the magnitude of bioenergy supply chain emissions and land/climate interactions, - described further below. - Biomass in 2013 contributed ~60 EJ (10%) to global primary energy4 (WBA 2016).
+In 2011, the - 16 IPCC Special Report on Renewable Energy Sources concluded that biomass supply for energy could - 17 reach 100-300 EJ yr-1 by 2050 with the caveat that the technical potential5 cannot be determined - precisely while societal preferences are unclear; that deployment depends on "factors that are - inherently uncertain"; and that biomass use could evolve in a "sustainable" or "unsustainable" way - depending on the governance context (IPCC, 2011).
+The IPCC WGIII AR5 report noted, in addition, - 21 that high deployment levels would require extensive use of technologies able to convert - 22 lignocellulosic biomass such as forest wood, agricultural residues, and lignocellulosic crops.
+The - SR1.5 noted that high levels of bioenergy deployment may result in adverse side-effects for food - security, ecosystems, biodiversity, water use, and nutrients (de Coninck et al. 2018). - 25 Although estimates of potential are uncertain, there is high confidence that the most important factors - determining future biomass supply are land availability and land productivity.
+These factors are in - 27 turn determined by competing uses of land and a myriad of environmental and economic - considerations (Dornburg et al. 2010; Batidzirai et al. 2012; Erb et al. 2012; Slade 2014, Searle and - Malins 2014).
+Overlaying estimates of technical potential with such considerations invariably results - in a smaller estimate.
+Recent studies that have attempted to do this estimate that 50-244 EJ biomass - could be produced on 0.1-13 Mkm2 (Fuss et al. 2018a; Schueler et al. 2016; Searle and Malins 2014; - 32 IPCC SR1.5; Wu et al. 2019; Heck et al. 2018; de Coninck et al. 2018).
+While preferences concerning - economic, social and environmental objectives vary geographically and over time, studies commonly - 34 estimate "sustainable" potentials by introducing restrictions intended to protect environmental values - and avoid negative effects on poor and vulnerable segments in societies. - 36 Estimates of global geological CO2 storage capacity are large ranging from 1680 GtCO2 to 24000 - 37 GtCO2 (McCollum et al. 2014) however the potential of BECCS may be significantly constrained by socio-political and technical and geographical considerations, including limits to knowledge and experience (Chapter 6, 7).

-FOOTNOTE: Of this, more than half was traditional biomass, predominately used for cooking and heating in developing regions, bioelectricity accounted for ~1.7EJ, and transport biofuels for 3.19EJ.
+4 FOOTNOTE: Of this, more than half was traditional biomass, predominately used for cooking and heating in developing regions, bioelectricity accounted for ~1.7EJ, and transport biofuels for 3.19EJ.
 (Cross-Chapter Box 12 on Traditional Biomass, Chapter 7)

-&lt;sup>5 FOOTNOTE: The future availability of biomass is usually discussed in terms of a hierarchy of potentials: theoretical>technical>economic.
+5 FOOTNOTE: The future availability of biomass is usually discussed in terms of a hierarchy of potentials: theoretical>technical>economic.
 Caution is required, however, as these terms are not always defined consistently and estimates depend on the specific definitions and calculation methodologies.

-1 Bioenergy and BECCS use in mitigation scenarios
+Bioenergy and BECCS use in mitigation scenarios